 Letters of Recommendation

 - Required: One letter of recommendation from a podiatric physician (should not be a family member)

 Methods of submitting letters of recommendation:

-- Electronic: Letters can be electronically submitted by the recommender to the application service or other services such as Interfolio or Virtual Evals.
+- Electronic: Letters can be electronically submitted by the recommender to services such as Interfolio or Virtual Evals.